xwmx/nb/README.md

 #### Sync Conflict Resolution

-`nb` handles git operations automatically, so you shouldn't ever need to use the `git` command line tool directly. `nb` automatically merges changes when syncing and handles conflicts using a couple different strategies.
+`nb` handles git operations automatically, so you shouldn't ever need to use the `git` command line tool directly. `nb` merges changes when syncing and handles conflicts using a couple different strategies.

 When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both